STAT545-UBC/STAT545-UBC-original-website/packages00_index.md

 Although we'll build a very simple package, we're still going to use the most modern and powerful tools for R package development.
 In theory, this could eventually involve compiling C/C++ code, which means you need what's called a "build environment."
 Follow the link above for help preparing your system.

-### Hands-on activity
+### 2014 Hands-on activity

-We build the `gameday` package to check if your favorite NHL team has a game today.
+~~We build the `gameday` package to check if your favorite NHL team has a game today.~~

+*In 2015, we will build a different package ... details coming soon.*

 This fully developed example shows you